bhisaac/5eFP/5eFP-SRD-V0.1.md

 - Dimensions: 14 squares by 14 squares
 - Draw a clear boundary around each world map tile.
 - 1 square equals 1 inch or about 2.5 milimeters
-- Players should be able to place a poker chip on a world map tile without overlaping other chips or crossing over other world map tiles.
+- Players should be able to place a poker chip within a world map tile without overlaping other chips or crossing over other world map tiles.

 Custom world maps measure 14 by 14 squares.
 Graph paper makes a good backdrop for custom maps.
 The squares must be of a sufficient size to allow players to place tokens on them.
 Create them big enough to easily place a poker chip in them.
 One square on the world map typically measures 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 Once the optimal size is determined, be consistent and use this size with all of your custom 5eFP maps.